Does quantum mechanics apply to macroscopic objects? How to define macro?

-Strictly speaking, there are no isolated physical systems and the number of degrees of freedom of a system depends on our modelling it.
+It is a general accepted knowledge that the hydrogen atom consist of a positively charged proton and a negatively charged electron.
+Its classical description could not explain neither the stability of the atom nor the discrete spectrum of emitted-absorbed light.
+Quantum Mechanics uses this model as a starting point for the definition of the Hamilton operator in the Schrödinger equation to get concordance with experiment, but this is far away from the picture surviving in the public's mind.

-Quantum Mechanics says nothing about its object or the structure of matter.
+Quantum Mechanics on its own says nothing about its object or the structure of matter.
 It is an exceptionally successful theory, nevertheless the relationship between the macroscopic classical and the microscopic quantum mechanical description of matter is still subject of worry.

 In the first half of the twentieth century the big successes of quantum theory were obtained mainly in the field of ("elementary") microscopic particles: electrons, atoms, nuclei.
 Thereafter, the most spectacular evolution occurred in understanding the properties of condensed matter based on many-body quantum mechanics.
 This step revolutionized our technology.